 Want to grow your real estate business and improve your status as an industry expert?
 Are you looking for innovative, low-cost ways to promote yourself as a leading real estate agent online?
-You need a great blog, written by a great ghostwriter.
+You need a great blog, possibly written by a great ghostwriter.

 Creating and maintaining an interesting, current blog is one of the most effective and affordable ways to promote yourself as an experienced, knowledgeable real estate agent.